What Is All-On-4® and What Are the Alternatives?

 Bone grafting is the process of building up enough jaw bone to support dental implants.
 It involves taking small amounts of bone from other areas of the mouth, combining it with artificial bone and placing it in the area where bone has been lost.
 The transplanted bone is then covered and left to heal over time.
 The procedure can either be done prior to getting dental implants placed or at the same time.

 There are a few alternatives to All-On-4® treatment.
-Two of these alternatives still make use of dental implants.

 This is essentially a denture you clip on and off dental implants using denture abutments.
 As little as two dental implants can support a lower denture and four implants can support an upper denture.
 Just like full removable dentures, these overdentures need to be taken out for cleaning and overnight.
 Benefits include: